-To illustrate this, we 'forecast' the synthetic profiles of Event 1.
-Figure 10 compares the results from this 'forecasting' test (red profiles) and the already calculated synthetic transit of Event 1 (blue profiles).
-In general terms, we note in the figure that

-- 715 both profiles are close each other, with the forecast profiles approximating their calculated counterparts.
+To illustrate this, we "forecast" the synthetic profiles of Event 1.
+Figure 10 compares the results from this "forecasting" test (red profiles) and the already calculated synthetic transit of Event 1 (blue profiles).
+In general terms, we note in the figure that both profiles are close to each other, with the forecast profiles approximating their calculated counterparts.
 Additionally, we also note differences.
-For example, the 'forecast' CME center (dashed red vertical lines) arrives a few hour earlier than the computed one, and red profile of density is slightly above its blue counterpart; behaviors that suggest an excess of inertia.
+For example, the "forecast" CME center (dashed red vertical lines) arrives a few hours earlier than the computed one, and the red profile of density is slightly above its blue counterpart, behaviors that suggest an excess of inertia.
 Regarding temperature and magnetic intensity forecast profiles, the main change we note is a translation caused by the early arrival noted above.
-Additionally, the 'forecast' transit time (dotted red vertical lines) is significantly less than its calculated counterpart, - 720 which may imply faster bulk speed and, or, a shorter radius.
-Here, it is important to highlight that the differences between the 'forecast' and Table 2 values of the free parameters were 46.8%, -8.6%, 0.6%, 6.4% for c, k, T^ , and b, respectively.
-Values that explain the early arrival, the excess of density, the shorter transit time, as well as the similitude between temperatures and magnetic field intensities seen in the forecast profile. - Our formalism's forecasting capabilities tentatively rely on Equations (18) to (21).
-Corona-Romero et al. (2017) recently validated Equation (18).
+Additionally, the "forecast" transit time (dotted red vertical lines) is significantly less than its calculated counterpart, which may imply faster bulk speed and/or a shorter radius.
+Here, it is important to highlight that the differences between the "forecast" and Table 2 values of the free parameters were 46.8 %, -8.6 %, 0.6 %, and 6.4 % for c, k, T^ , and b, respectively, values that explain the early arrival, the excess of density, the shorter transit time, as well as the similitude between temperatures and magnetic field intensities seen in the forecast profile.

+Our formalism's forecasting capabilities tentatively rely on Eqs.
+(18) to (21).
+Corona-Romero et al. (2017) recently validated Eq.
+(18).
 If future studies validate the other remaining three, it would allow us to apply our formalism to systematic forecasting of CME arrivals.
-In addition, because our speed and magnetic profiles have with lower errors, our work might also help to forecast CME geoeffectiveness, since the product v^x × B^z plays an important role for this purpose (see Richardson and Cane, 2011, and references therein).
+In addition, because our speed and magnetic profiles have lower errors, our work might also help to forecast CME geoeffectiveness, since the product $v^x \times B^z$ plays an important role for this purpose (see Richardson and Cane, 2011, and references therein).
 In such a case, our forecasting capabilities could be strengthened by combining our formalism with, for example, the approach of (Savani et al., 2015, 2017), which aims to forecast the magnetic polarity of flux ropes and their orientations.
-Furthermore, by combining our results with previous works Corona-Romero and Gonzalez-Esparza (e.g. 2016), we would be able to simultaneously forecast in situ transits of CMEs, the geoeffectiveness, associated forward shocks, and plasma sheaths is of great interest for space weather purposes, since more intense geomagnetic storms are triggered by such phenomena (Ontiveros and Gonzalez-Esparza, 2010, and references therein).
-However, such a goal also requires - 735 additional information, such as the magnetic field within the sheath regions, which is not within the capabilities of such models yet.
+Furthermore, by combining our results with previous works Corona-Romero and Gonzalez-Esparza (e.g., 2016), we would be able to simultaneously forecast in situ transit profiles of CMEs and associated shocks/sheaths.
+The capability to simultaneously forecast in situ transits of CMEs, the geoeffectiveness, associated forward shocks, and plasma sheaths is of great interest for space weather purposes, since more intense geomagnetic storms are triggered by such phenomena (Ontiveros and Gonzalez-Esparza, 2010, and references therein).
+However, such a goal also requires additional information, such as the magnetic field within the sheath regions, which is not within the capabilities of such models yet.
 Nevertheless, if this formalism is shown to be robust under a range of conditions, it can lead to an important operational tool for space weather, particularly for those scenarios when the response time is of importance, such as early warning systems.
 Exploring its robustness would be our immediate task.